This is the cute baby of my friends Bree and Travis |

 Rule #4: Vary Sleep Locations

 Vary the places in your home where your baby takes a nap if you can do so without compromising the quality and quantity of sleep for your little one.
-The consistency and avoiding a sleep deficit are more important than this.

-Rule #5: Work Around Schedule
+Rule #5: Work Around Baby’s Schedule

-When you are going to do something that will require a disruption to the baby’s routine, do your best to work around the schedule as much as you can.
 Try to have times and places you can try for a nap.
-Have plans in place for when and where you will feed.
-Don’t expect baby to have her entire world turned upside down and have her stay perfectly content.
+Have plans in place for when and where you will feed your baby.
+Don’t expect the baby to have her entire world turned upside down and have her stay perfectly content.

-- Best case scenario, Brinley would skip her nap and remain a happy person to be around.
+• Best case scenario, Brinley would skip her nap and remain a happy person to be around.
 We would leave to be home in time for bed since she had skipped her nap.

-- If Brinley seemed to need a nap, we would see if she would sleep in the stroller.
+• If Brinley seemed to need a nap, we would see if she would sleep in the stroller.
 I brought her favorite blanket to sleep with and the stroller that lays flat when desired.

-- If she needed a nap and wouldn’t sleep in the stroller, I had her pea pod in the vehicle.
+• If she needed a nap and wouldn’t sleep in the stroller, I had her pea pod in the vehicle.
 I was willing to set that up on a grassy spot out of the way and see if she would take a nap in there while my husband took the older kids around.

-In the end, she went with the best case scenario and was quite pleasant about it.
+In the end, she went with the best-case scenario and was quite pleasant about it.

 Rule #6: Try to Keep First Nap